parsingphase/parsingphase.github.io/mastodon/index.md

 - \- Each of these instances is run by a different group, mostly non-profit or community, so the whole thing isn't under the control of one company, and can't suddenly all change hands at once.

 Once you're on it… it feels pretty much like Twitter used to, but with no ads or algorithms.
+Strictly, it's not a network in its own right, merely the most visible face of a collection of interoperable systems known as the "Fediverse".
+Once you're on Mastodon, you're on the Fediverse, and you'll discover how the different types of services focus on microblogging, reviews, long-form, photography - it's a very diverse place.

 # Before I dive in…